malc0mn/ptp-ip/README.md

 liveview nolv
 ```
 This will enable live view without the viewfinder overlay.

+**WARNING:** the `ip` package currently has a bug that causes message responses
+to get *mixed up*.
+Enabling the viewfinder overlay **will** trigger this bug
+especially when issuing a multi capture command like `capture 5`.
+When in need for a stable use of `liveview` use it with `nolv` until this bug
+is fixed!

 #### `opreq`
 This command is intended for reverse engineering and/or debugging purposes.
 It